ohlmanio/acel-baseline/Readme.md

 What are we starting with?

-Implementation framework: Next.js + React
+Implementation framework: Next.js + React + Typescript

 Testing framework: Cypress